-- A parallel shift of + 0.25% and - 0.75% in market interest rates (AUD) from year-end rates of 1.39%.

-These movements will not have a material impact on the valuation of Council's financial assets and liabilities however there may be a material impact of approximately \$1.5m on the results of Council's operations if interest rates are reduced by 0.75% over the course of the year.
+- A parallel shift of + 0.25 per cent and - 0.75 per cent in market interest rates (AUD) from year-end rates of 2.57 per cent.
+These movements will not have a material impact on the valuation of Council's financial assets and liabilities however there may be a material impact of approximately \$1.5 million on the results of Council's operations if interest rates are reduced by 0.75 per cent over the course of the year.